Our Heritage

 1867

 The business relationship between the Jupp family and Margaret French was so successful that she was taken into partnership.
-In the same year, the firm opened a roasting plant in Bell Lane, close by Liverpool Street station, due to the increased demand for dark malts (mainly for London Porter).
+In the same year, the firm opened a roasting plant at Cox Square, Bell Lane in Spitalfields, London.
+It may have been acquired from a Mrs M Backhouse who was listed as a maltster there until about 1862.
+This was an ideal location because of its proximity to Liverpool Street station and therefore the malt produced at Stanstead Abbotts.

 1867